rapidez/docs/src/5.x/theming.md

 The structure of your theme folder will be the same as your views folder, so overriding the views folder is as simple as copying and pasting the file with the correct folder structure.

-### Tailwind & CSS
+### Tailwind CSS

-If you only want to change some Tailwind colors and styling in your multistore and do not need to overwrite any templates, it may be a good idea to only use a different Tailwind config.
-This can be done by editing your Vite config to generate different CSS files with different Tailwind configs.
+If you only want to change some Tailwind CSS colors and styling in your multistore and do not need to overwrite any templates, it may be a good idea to only use a different Tailwind CSS config.
+This can be done by editing your Vite config to generate different CSS files with different Tailwind CSS configs.

 1. **`vite.config.js`**
 ```js